biozz/wow/jot/README.md

 # jot

-A small tool for jotting down notes from Telegram.
+A small tool for jotting down notes from Telegram to Obsidian via Syncthing.

 I wanted something like Telegram's "saved messages", but to be able to forward the messages to my notes, which I manage in [Obsidian](https://obsidian.md/).

+I knew there were plugins for Obsidian to run a Telgram bot, but I didn't another plugin, which I already have a lot.

 The idea is: